 Generally, unless ineligible under specific rules, U.S. taxpayers who have undisclosed offshore accounts or assets and meet certain requirements are eligible to apply for IRS Criminal Investigation’s Voluntary Disclosure Practice and the OVDP penalty regime.
-In this article, I will only strive to broadly outline the 2012 OVDP (Offshore Voluntary Disclosure Program) general eligibility criteria, but the issue of the eligibility should be carefully analyzed in light of your individual circumstances by an international tax attorney experienced in the IRS voluntary disclosure programs.
+In this article, I will only strive to broadly outline the 2012 OVDP (Offshore Voluntary Disclosure Program) and 2014 OVDP (closed) general eligibility criteria, but the issue of the eligibility should be carefully analyzed in light of your individual circumstances by an international tax attorney experienced in the IRS voluntary disclosure programs.

 The Types of Juridical Persons Eligible to Participate in the OVDP

 Individual U.S. taxpayers as well as entities (such as corporations, partnerships and trusts) are eligible to make voluntary disclosure, assuming all other eligibility requirements are met.

 Requirements of IRM (Internal Revenue Manual) 22.214.171.124 Must Be Met